JimCzuprynski/ADB_ML_SuperPowers/README.md

 # ADB_ML_SuperPowers
-Contains all code necessary to create VEVO schema and all related objects (except for voter data from either VoteBuilder.com or ivoter360.com)
+This repository contains all code necessary to create the VEVO schema and all related objects (except for voter data from either VoteBuilder.com or i360.com).